 - Sugar in the raw

-Preheat oven to 350 degrees.
-Grease 24 muffin tins or put muffin papers in the muffin pan.
+- Preheat oven to 350 degrees.
+Grease or line 24 muffin tins with paper liners.

-In a large bowl, combine flour, baking powder, baking soda, and salt.
+- In a large bowl, combine flour, baking powder, baking soda, and salt.
+Whisk together.

-In another bowl, combine the greek yogurt and eggs. combine and then add the butter.
+- In another bowl, combine the greek yogurt, sugar and eggs.
+Combine and then add the melted butter and mix again.

-Combine the flour mixture with the greek yogurt mixture and fold just until mixed.
+- In a large bowl combine the flour mixture with the greek yogurt mixture and fold just until mixed.
 (The batter will be pretty stiff.)
-Fold in the berries, lemon juice and the lemon zest.
+Fold in the lemon juice and the lemon zest.

-Drop into the muffin tins.
-These don't rise much so fill the muffin tins almost to the top of the pan.
+- Scoop the batter into the muffin tins, almost to the top of the pan.

-Sprinkle with raw sugar, about a teaspoon on each muffin.
-It makes a delicious sugar crusted topping!
+- Sprinkle with raw sugar, about a teaspoon on each muffin. (optional) It makes a delicious sugar crusted topping!